technoweenie/twitter-node/README.md

 * tweet(json) - This is emitted when a new tweet comes in.
 This will be a parsed JSON object.
 * limit(json) - This is emitted when a new limit command comes in.
 Currently, limit detection only works with parsed JSON objects.
 * delete(json) - This is emitted when a new delete command comes in.
 Currently, delete detection only works with parsed JSON objects.
-* close(response) - This is emitted when the http connection is closed.
+* end(response) - This is emitted when the http connection is closed.
 The HTTP response object is sent.

 See the [streaming API docs][api-docs] for examples of the limit and delete commands.